susMdT/secondsite.github.io/thisisdefintelynotpublic.md

 # Credits
 *  C5pider for being the basis of this project and for answering my stupid questions for like a month straight
+*  thefLink for creating Hunt Sleeping Beacons (our windows team loves this)